Philippa Spurway Interior Architect

 Stefan & Vlado Celebrating

-Stefan and Vlado are celebrating the fact they are able to officially come back to work, because all Covid pandemic restrictions have now been lifted.
+Stefan and Vlado are celebrating their official return to work now that all COVID-19 restrictions have been lifted.

-This team of builders managed to work quite a lot over Covid in Montenegro, which has not been the case in the UK.
+This team of builders managed to continue working quite a bit during the pandemic in Montenegro, which wasn't the case in the UK.

 3E7CA68E-F07B-4A11-A134-667E55ECFB60_1_201_a